 It's certainly an option to buy a property at retail price to rent out, but it's typically going to have much higher cash flow when alternative avenues are taken.
 You can make offers on short sales or foreclosure homes, look for distressed properties both on and off the multiple listing service (MLS), or hold mortgages that, if defaulted on, can be turned into SFR properties.

 The overall plan in most cases for SFR investors is to rent the home to a tenant in the short term so that the renter will pay down any mortgage held on the property.
 Then, the property is sold at a later date when home prices have appreciated, the mortgage is paid off, or the investor wants to pull out equity for personal use or to purchase a larger property like a multifamily home.

 Is single-family real estate right for you?

 Creating an SFR portfolio can be a lucrative real estate investment, but it may not be a good fit for all investors.
-How you choose to purchase and manage the property can not only affect your bottom line but also make a difference in the amount of time you have to put into it.
-Dealing with renters is not everyone's cup of tea, and if there's not enough room between rental income and operating expenses then you might not be able to hire a rental management company.
+How you choose to purchase and manage the property could not only affect your bottom line but also make a difference in the amount of time you have to put into it.
+Dealing with renters is not everyone's cup of tea, and if there's not enough room between rental income and operating expenses, you might not be able to hire a rental management company.

-If you have only a small amount of capital to start out or are unable to hold an additional mortgage, then something like a real estate investment trust (REIT) can grant you access to the real estate world without the cost or burden of purchasing the investment yourself.
+If you have only a small amount of capital to start out or are unable to hold an additional mortgage, something like a real estate investment trust (REIT) can grant you access to the real estate world, without the cost or burden of purchasing the investment yourself.
 Holding a single-family property as a rental is a well-known and achievable form of real estate investing for just about anybody.